-If two generic tiles $j_1$ and $j_2$ yield equal assignment probabilities for all cells, i.e., $p_{ij_1}=p_{ij_2} \; \forall i$, and are associated to the same prior values (in case that prior information is used in the estimate) then they are indistinguishable from each other.
-In such case, their respective estimand variables $u_{j_1}$ and $u_{j_2}$ are perfectly \emph{collinear} in the estimation problem and there is no way to resolve differences between them.
-Therefore, it makes sense to merge both tiles into a single super-tile, and then compute a single estimate for the latter\footnote{The concept of super-tile that is introduced here algebraically corresponds to the concept of \emph{section} introduced geometrically in the earlier study \cite{ricciato16}.
-Here we use the terms ``section" and ``super-tile" interchangeably.}.
-Algebraically, this corresponds to merging together identical columns of matrix $\bm P$.
-We refer to this operation by the term \textit{consolidation}.
-Note that the consolidation process does not imply that the resulting (consolidated) matrix is necessarily full rank, i.e., it does not guarantee the resulting consolidated instance of the problem is fully identifiable.
+If two generic tiles $j_1$ and $j_2$ yield equal emission probabilities for all cells, i.e., $p_{ij_1}=p_{ij_2} \; \forall i$, and are associated with the same prior values (in case prior information is used in the estimate) then they are indistinguishable from each other.
+In such a case, their respective estimand variables $u_{j_1}$ and $u_{j_2}$ are perfectly \emph{collinear} in the estimation problem and there is no way to resolve differences between them.
+Therefore, it makes sense to merge both tiles into a single super-tile, and then compute a single estimate for the latter\footnote{The concept of super-tile that is introduced here algebraically corresponds to the concept of ``section'' introduced geometrically in the earlier study \cite{ricciato16}.}.
+Algebraically, this corresponds to merging identical columns of matrix $\bm P$.
+We refer to this operation by the term ``consolidation''.
+Note that the consolidation process does not imply that the resulting (consolidated) matrix is necessarily full rank, i.e., it does not guarantee that the resulting consolidated instance of the problem is fully identifiable.